The MoneyWorks Datacentre REST API provides a simple, platform-neutral, stateless network interface to MoneyWorks Datacentre.

 Does not require any login credentials.
 Returns the Datacentre version number as text/plain. e.g.:

 HTTP/1.1 200 OK Server: MoneyWorks_Datacentre/9.0 REST/9.0 Login_Required Content-Type: text/plain 9.0

 The version is also supplied in the Server header of every request.

 Iff the server requires per-folder login, then the string Login_Required will appear in the Server header of the response.

-Returns a list of the available document names as text/xml. e.g.:
+Returns a list of the available documents in the server or a subfolder thereof as text/xml. e.g.:

 This command can also be used with a document.
 See below.